Jawan (film): Influences and themes

-According to Shah Rukh Khan, the film's theme is about "Women's empowerment".
+According to Shah Rukh Khan, the film's theme is about women's empowerment.
 Agnivo Niyogi in The Telegraph argues that Jawan pays homage to several SRK films including Phir Bhi Dil Hai Hindustani, Chak De!
 India, Swades, Chennai Express, and India Today also discusses how Chak De!
 India influenced Jawan.
 The Hindu adds that Jawan references Main Hoon Na, Rab Ne Bana Di Jodi, and Duplicate.
-Jawan has also drew inspiration from The Dark Knight Rises, and one of the inspirations was from Bane's Mask, creating the character Mr.D.
+Jawan has also drawn inspiration from The Dark Knight Rises, and one of the inspirations was from Bane's Mask, creating the character Mr. D (played by Benedict Garrett).

 Dr. Eeram, who is one of the key characters in the film, is inspired by real-life events and individuals.
 Dr. Kafeel Khan, who hails from Gorakhpur, Uttar Pradesh, serves as the inspiration for this character.
 Dr. Khan became widely known for his involvement in the 2017 Gorakhpur hospital deaths.
 Dr. Khan was arrested and faced legal troubles related to the incident, which brought attention to systemic issues within the healthcare system.
 In the film, Dr. Eeram's character likely explores themes of medical ethics, responsibility, and the challenges faced by healthcare professionals.
 The film also explores factors contributing to farmers' suicides in India.

 A scene featuring Vikram Rathore and Kalee Gaikwad draws inspiration from the Bofors scandal, which was a major political and financial controversy in India related to the purchase of Bofors Howitzer for the Indian army.
 The scandal revolved around allegations of corruption and kickbacks in the arms deal, which had a significant impact on Indian politics and defence procurement.
 In the film, this scene sheds light on issues of corruption, political intrigue, and the consequences of unethical decisions made in high-stakes situations.
 The character Kalee is referred to as AB Bofors, which likely signifies a symbolic representation of the scandal, emphasising the role of individuals and entities in larger scandals and controversies.
 Kalee's character serves as a metaphorical link to the scandal, exploring the themes of accountability, responsibility, and the impact of corruption in society.

 Music

 The soundtrack is composed by Anirudh Ravichander, working with Shah Rukh Khan and Atlee for the first time; this would also mark his debut as a solo composer in Bollywood, previously having composed a song for David and the background score for Jersey.
+Lyrics were written by Irshad Kamil and Kumaar.
 Initially, A. R. Rahman was reportedly approached by Atlee to compose for the film.
 Rahman subsequently declined the offer for reasons unknown, and Anirudh was chosen to compose for the film.
 The music rights were bagged by T-Series for ₹36 crore, which was a record price for a Hindi album.

-The soundtrack consists of seven original songs composed by Anirudh, namely, "Zinda Banda", "Chaleya", "Not Ramaiya Vastavaiya", "Aararaari Raaro", "Jawan Title Track", "Faraatta" and "Chaleya" (Arabic).
-Lyrics are written by Irshad Kamil and Kumaar.
+The full album was released on 5 September 2023.
+The soundtrack consisted of seven original songs composed by Anirudh, namely, "Zinda Banda", "Chaleya", "Not Ramaiya Vastavaiya", "Aararaari Raaro", "Jawan Title Track", "Faraatta," and "Chaleya" (Arabic).